 Our Camp Quilts are designed to work well down to 35 degrees Fahrenheit, which is usually right in the wheel house of summer nights.
 This means you’ll be carrying the appropriate amount of insulation and nothing more, while also eliminating the dreadful overheating cycle.

 The other cool thing about Camp Quilts is they are great additions to an adaptable sleep system.
 Are you planning a winter camping trip but only have a three season sleeping bag?
 Throw the Camp Quilt you rocked all summer into the mix and you’ve efficiently added more warmth to your sleep system.
 Boom.
 Done.
-(You can learn more about our Camp Quilts by reading this in-depth article on the philosophy behind these useful backcountry tools.)

 Our camping Blankets also make great sleep system components.
 Pair one with a Quilt for a summer system ready for sudden mercury dips, or throw one in your fall-time pack for a “security blanket” of warmth when chilly nights are the norm.